Episode #403 (Originally aired 09/16/16)

 it ultimately becomes the same thing.

-We have never before had
+We have never before had a candidate for the United States.

-let me just finish, Adam.
+Let me just finish, Adam.

 I believe that that system of checks and balances and of separation of powers, of Congress checking the power of presidency, of a free press, of an enlightened and engaged citizenry, can overcome